Germany to buy US F-35 stealth fighters — reports | DW | 14.03.2022

 Germany has decided to buy the US fighter jet F-35 to replace its aging Tornado fleet, the German defense ministry told parliament.

-The decision, if confirmed, comes after German Chancellor Olaf Scholz last month announced a massive boost in defense spending as the Ukraine conflict forces Berlin to reassess its foreign and defense policies.
+The decision comes after German Chancellor Olaf Scholz last month announced a massive boost in defense spending as the Ukraine conflict forces Berlin to reassess its foreign and defense policies.

 Berlin is seeking to use the Lockheed Martin planes to replace the Tornados, which were introduced more than 40 years ago.